 320 kilometres southeast of Bangkok lies Trat province, an ‘off the beaten track’ holiday destination in Thailand.
-If you are looking for a getaway from the hustle and bustle of city life, then Trat is the place.
+If you are looking for a getaway from the hustle and bustle of city and party night life, then Trat is the place.
 You know Trat is a laid-back province when you are greeted by the single lane tarmac and open-air terminal upon landing at the airport.
 It feels almost exclusive as Trat Airport is operated only by Bangkok Airways.
 This for me, was the start of an ideal holiday.

 Fun Activities to do in Trat Province